lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 ## Task 4 - Let’s see if you did anything bad

+> Keep going.
+Our disgruntled IT was supposed to only install a service on this computer, so look for commands that are unrelated to that.

+### Which user was created after the package from the previous task was installed?

+### A user was then later given sudo priveleges.
+When was the sudoers file updated?
+(Format: Month Day HH:MM:SS)

+### A script file was opened using the "vi" text editor.
+What is the name of this file?

 ## Task 5 - Bomb has been planted.
 But when and where?

+> That `bomb.sh` file is a huge red flag!
+While a file is already incriminating in itself, we still need to find out where it came from and what it contains.
+The problem is that the file does not exist anymore.

+### What is the command used that created the file `bomb.sh`?

+### The file was renamed and moved to a different directory.
+What is the full path of this file now?

+### When was the file from the previous question last modified?
+(Format: Month Day HH:MM)

+### What is the name of the file that will get created when the file from the first question executes?

 ## Task 6 - Following the fuse

 ## Task 7 - Conclusion